zarf-dev/proposals/0033-registry-proxy/README.md

 Why should this ZEP _not_ be implemented?
 -->

-The injection process is more likely fail and may require user input, see [Design Details](#design-details)
+The injection process is more likely to fail and may require user input, see [Design Details](#design-details)

 Extra user complexity and feature maintenance, users will need to figure out which solution is best for them between hostPort and nodePort.
 There may be a future where Zarf drops nodeport support, but that's unclear without allowing time for user feedback.